-The Abandoned Rule Book, Journal 3 – it’s summer again.
+It’s summer again.
 School’s out and the holiday promises to to be a seriously chilled time.
-Ellie is 12 years old and going through the pain of growing up and maturing.
-Her journal shows how life can change at a moment’s notice and leads her to ask, how much control do we really have over our lives?
-Grandma thinks this “wind of change” is a good thing.
+Ellie is twelve years old and struggling with the pain of growing up.
+Her journal shows how life can change in an instant and leads her to ask, how much control do we really have over our lives?
+Grandma puts a positive spin on this wind of change.
 Ellie sees it as a force disrupting relationships.
-There’s mystery in the air, as Ellie seems to slip into an alternate universe, where the things she counted on seem to blow away.
-And then, one stormy night – she sees something that will change everything…
+There’s mystery as Ellie seems to slip into an alternate universe, where the people she relies on blow away.
+Then – a ferocious storm changes everything.

-You can buy the books by following this link: Flinty Maguire books
+You can buy The Abandoned Rule Book here: Flinty Maguire books

 Sky News reporter, Alex Crawford: